BLOG

 Format of the AS91421 Exam and study checklist

 The video below gives a basic overview of the format and types of questions you can expect in the NCEA L3 Harmonic and Tonal Conventions exam.
-Scroll down for a study checklist you can use to start your exam prep.
-For the complete NCEA Level 3 online course for AS 91421, check out the…
+Below the video, you can sign up to receive an email for a study checklist.
+Preparing for AS 91421?
+The video below explains the exam format, but if you…

 Getting started on a composition